General Civil Litigation

 - defense of federal medical facilities in medical malpractice actions

-- defense of suits against health care facilities deemed federal
+- defense of suits against health care facilities deemed federal entities

 - defense of federal officers in Bivens-type civil rights actions